aws-samples/arc325-multiple-accounts-workshop/docs/cfn-stackset-prepare.md

 ```
 ## Create IAM role required for AWS CloudFormation StackSet Execution

-> This should be performed in `Billing`, `Security`, `Shared Services` and `Application One` accounts in Ireland (eu-west-1) region.
+> This should be performed in `Billing` and `WorkShop` accounts in Ireland (eu-west-1) region.

-1. Login to "Security Account" with **PayerAccountAccessRole** role created as part of account creation using the [cross account switch role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html) capability.
+1. Login to "WorkShop Account" with **PayerAccountAccessRole** role created as part of account creation using the [cross account switch role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html) capability.

 2. Change the region to Ireland (eu-west-1) by [selecting the region](http://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html#select-region) from the top right of Management Console.